RedisLabs/terraform-provider-rediscloud/docs/resources/rediscloud_subscription.md

 * `support_oss_cluster_api` - (Optional) Support Redis open-source (OSS) Cluster API.
 Default: ‘false’
 * `replication` - (Optional) Databases replication.
 Default: ‘true’
 * `quantity` - (Required) The planned number of databases in the subscription
-* `throughput_measurement_by` - (Required) Throughput measurement method that will be used by your databases, (either ‘number-of-shards’ or ‘operations-per-second’)
+* `throughput_measurement_by` - (Required) Throughput measurement method that will be used by your databases.
+Either ‘number-of-shards’ or ‘operations-per-second'. **'number-of-shards' is deprecated and only supported for legacy deployments.**
 * `throughput_measurement_value` - (Required) Throughput value that will be used by your databases (as applies to selected measurement method).
 The value needs to be the maximum throughput measurement value defined in one of your databases
 * `average_item_size_in_bytes` - (Optional) Relevant only to ram-and-flash clusters
 Estimated average size (measured in bytes) of the items stored in the database.
 The value needs to